 Lunch is a very important part of the school day.
 All students in each academic division eat lunch together in our Dining Room; Lower School visiting students will do the same.
 Each table has a faculty member or, in the case of the Upper School, a senior leader and faculty member.
 We sit at tables of about 10 faculty and students, and there are a variety of lunch options.
 Lunch is included in the school tuition.
 If your student has any allergies, please let us know in advance.

-The first admission notification date for the next school year is February 23, 2018.
+The first admission notification date for the next school year is in February 2019.
 We make decisions on a rolling basis after the February 1 application deadline.
 Visit our Dates & Deadlines page for more information.

 Wooster School admits students on the applicant’s admission materials and not on the family’s economic circumstances.
 There are instances when students are offered admission, but the school is not able to offer variable tuition to support the student’s attendance at Wooster.